Lahma712/Medication-Tracker-App/README.md

 You can change your treatment plan as well as initialize the app in the settings.
-To initialize, enter your treatment plan (Names, Pills/Box, Pills/Day) and how many pills you already possess for each medication (initial number of pills).
+To initialize, enter your treatment plan (Name, Pills/Box, Pills/Day) and how many pills you already possess for each medication (initial number of pills).
 Finally, enter your current unix timestamp.
 The app will take that timestamp as a reference to calculate how much medication remains, everytime you open the app.